tmatofa/quickstart-eks-cdk-python/README.md

 Within all of these dashboards you can click on names as links and it'll drill down to show you details relevant to that item.

-## Deploy some sample apps to explore our new Kubernetes environment and its features
+## Deploy some sample/demo apps to explore our new Kubernetes environment and its features

-TODO: Walk through deploying some apps that show off some of the cluster add-ons we've installed
+Various demo application are in the demo-apps folder showing how to use the various features and add-ons installed by this Quick Start.
+There is a [README](https://github.com/aws-quickstart/quickstart-eks-cdk-python/blob/main/demo-apps/README.md) in that folder with more information about them and how to install them.

 ## Upgrading your cluster